javiergayala/RAX-API-Challenge/README.md

 __Goal:__ Write a script that uses Cloud DNS to create a new A record when passed a FQDN and IP address as arguments.

-	usage: challenge4.py [-h] [-c CONFIGFILE] [-dls] [-da AFQDN] [-dip AIP] [-V]
+	usage: challenge4.py [-h] [-c CONFIGFILE] [-ld] [-d] [-V] aFQDN aIP domainName

-	Challenge 4 of the API Challenge
+	Challenge 4 of the API Challenge: Write a script that uses Cloud DNS to create a new A record when passed a FQDN and IP address as arguments.

+	positional arguments:
+	  aFQDN                 FQDN for new A record
+	  aIP                   IP for new A record
+	  domainName            Domain

 	optional arguments:
 	  -h, --help            show this help message and exit -c CONFIGFILE, --config CONFIGFILE
 	                        Location of the config file
 	  -ld, --list-domains   List Domain Names in DNS
-	  -a AFQDN, --a-record AFQDN
-	                        FQDN for new A record
-	  -ip AIP, --add-a-ip AIP
-	                        IP for new A record
-	  -dn DOMAIN_NAME, --domain-name DOMAIN_NAME
-	                        Domain
-	  -d                    Debug
-	  -V, --version         show program's version number and exit
+	  -d                    Show debug info, such as HTTP responses -V, --version         show program's version number and exit
 ## Challenge 5 _(challenge5.py)_ ##
 #### Cloud Databases ####